 "See It, Say It"

 When apps follow this rule, users can easily understand what to say to control the system.
-To reinforce this, while gazing at a button in HoloLens (1st gen), you will see a "voice dwell" tooltip that comes up after a second if the button is voice-enabled and displays the command to speak to "press" it.
+While gazing at a button in HoloLens (1st gen), you'll see a "voice dwell" tooltip that comes up after a second if the button is voice-enabled and displays the command to speak to "press" it.
 To reveal voice tooltips in HoloLens 2, show the voice cursor by saying "select" or "What can I say" (See image).